rightjs/rightjs-docs/docs/en/docs/dom/element.md

 Inserts the given content into the element at the given position.

-The content might be one of the following
+The content can be one of the following:

-* An element instance
+* an element instance
-* A string with HTML code (scripts will be evaluated)
+* a string with HTML code (scripts will be evaluated)
-* A list of elements (array, or NodeList or something iterable)
+* a list of elements (array, or NodeList or something iterable)
-* A hash like {position: content}
+* a hash like {position: content}

-Position might be the one of the following top/bottom/before/after/instead
+Position can be one of the following: top / bottom / before / after / instead

 The `bottom` value is used by default.